Anupam-dagar/awesome-first-timers/PULL_REQUEST_TEMPLATE.md

-This pull request is for the issue no. #4
+This pull request is for the issue no. #issue no

 I make sure that before opening this pull request I have starred this repo